Data-Network-Lab/indicatore_zona_gialla/README.md

 `git clone https://github.com/Data-Network-Lab/indicatore_zona_gialla.git`

-Then once you have copied this repo on your computer execute:
+Then once you have cloned this repo on your machine you might execute:

 ``` r
 if(!require(renv)){